 If the engine in your New Edge Mustang is tired and on its way out, look no further than the Ford Racing 5.0L 4v Engine.
 As the New Edge Mustangs have aged, there comes a time for either a rebuild or replacement of the factory equipped engine.
 It has become more common to see Coyote swapped New Edge Mustangs on the road these days.
 When comparing different routes, it becomes very apparent that the Coyote Engine is a strong contender.
 This can be contributed to not only the simplicity of the swap for this body style of Mustang but the potential of this powertrain.

 The Coyote Engine will fit directly on the factory K-Member no issue using stock style 4.6L motor mounts.
 Check out our video explaining How To Use Factory K Member For Coyote Swap.
 Complications are just around the corner when doing so though.
 If you intend on using a factory K-Member, you will have to use an aftermarket oil pan (such as Moroso or Canton).
 With our new Moroso oil pan, it is built so the passenger side pan dimensions allow the use of most aftermarket swap headers.

 We could go on for days on why you should upgrade to a tubular k-member, anywhere from weight savings to easier access to work on the car.
 If you choose to upgrade to a tubular k-member, you will be able to use the factory oil pan that comes with the coyote engine and there will be plenty of header clearance.
 Save yourself the time and headache by spending the extra money on a tubular k-member.
-There are numerous routes to take when performing this swap.
+However, there are numerous routes to take when performing this swap.
 This will depend on your budget and parts available.
 It is common for people to pull the 5.0 Coyote Engines out of the F-150 pickup trucks.
 There are only slight differences between the Mustang GT Coyote engines and the F-150 Coyote Engines.